DanielMartensson/CControl/README.md

 ![a](https://github.com/DanielMartensson/Weller-to-JBC-converter/blob/main/Pictures/Soldering%20station.jpg?raw=true)

 This is the feedback.
-It could increase the temperature much faster if the transformer had about 100W-150W.
-The original transformer of Weller WECP-20 have a 50W transformer.
+It could control the temperature much faster if the transformer could give about 100W-150W i power.
+The original transformer of Weller WECP-20 is a 50W transformer.
 The most important thing here is that the Model Predictive Controller is working perfectly!
+It was not so difficult to implement by the way.
+Once you have the state space model, the tuning of other parameters was easy.

+Link to the Project: [Weller to JBC converter](https://github.com/DanielMartensson/Weller-to-JBC-converter)

 ![a](https://github.com/DanielMartensson/Weller-to-JBC-converter/blob/main/Pictures/Feedback%20control%20MPC.png?raw=true)

-Link to the Project: [Weller to JBC converter](https://github.com/DanielMartensson/Weller-to-JBC-converter)

 ## Fan Controller with Linear Quadratic Integral Control